Posted on

 Eight effective ways to do email blasts

-These eight tips or ways will refine the way you do email marketing and ensure that your next email blast will:
+These will refine the way you do email marketing and ensure that your next email blast will do the following:

 • Get delivered